fabin-anthony-kc/Screenshot/README.md

 =========================================

 Steps:
-1. Press Ctrl + C on the command prompt.
+1. Press Ctrl + C twice on the command prompt.
 This will stop tomcat and shutdown the application.
-(Tip: If it doesn't stop the first time, try pressing Ctrl + C couple of times and it will).

 Thank You.